 What is an electronic signature?

 The expression e-signature refers broadly to any electronic process or technique that indicates acceptance of an agreement or a record.
-The concept includes the objective element, which basically consists of the signing method, and the subjective element, that is the intent to sign.
+The concept includes the objective element, which basically consists of the signing method, and the subjective element, which is the intent to sign.

 In simple terms, an electronic signature is a legal and valid way to sign documents online.